1. What does the BAC do?

 5. Does the BAC make any recommendations regarding clinical medical ethics?

 No. The remit of the BAC only covers human biomedical research.
-Such matters fall into authority of the Ministry of Health, the National Medical Ethics Committee, and the Singapore Medical Council.
+Such matters fall under the authority of the Ministry of Health, the National Medical Ethics Committee, and the Singapore Medical Council.

 6. Are the BAC’s recommendations legally binding?